slsa-framework/slsa-verifier/README.md

 )
 ```

 1. Run the following commands.
-It will create a go.sum file.
+(It will create a go.sum file.)
 ```
 $ go mod init <your-project-name>-slsa-verifier
 # go mod tidy
 ```

-1. Commit the slsa-verifier.go, go.mod and go.sum files to the repository.
+1. Commit the tooling folder (containing the 3 files slsa-verifier.go, go.mod and go.sum) to the repository.
 1. To install the verifier in your CI, run the following commands:
 ```
 $ cd tooling